 “The fact that some people who have failed ECT can respond to ketamine is amazing,” she said.
 “It’s a paradigm shift.”

 Ketamine, with a reputation as a mind-distorting club drug, should be investigated with caution, said M. Margarita Behrens, a scientist at the Salk Institute in La Jolla, California.
 The medicine, whose street name is a play on Kellogg Co.
-(K)’s Special K breakfast cereal, initially disinhibits brain circuitry, causing over excitement in response to a stimulus.
+(K:US)’s Special K breakfast cereal, initially disinhibits brain circuitry, causing over excitement in response to a stimulus.

 The effects are transient and disappear when the drug is eliminated from the system.
 When taken repetitively, though, ketamine can change the way inhibitory neurons behave, she said.